-Simultaneously, as I was checking the service once again, I noticed that I could not add buyer protection to the products I added to my cart.
+Simultaneously, as I checked the service once again, I noticed that I could not add buyer protection to the products I added to my cart.

-I don't know if this a result of heavy traffic, but it is still unacceptable.
+I don’t know if this is a result of heavy traffic, but it is still unacceptable.

 My past experience with Kinguin

-Now, to be fair, in the past I have purchased game and software keys from Kinguin and I had no issues at all, without using buyer protection.
-Some resellers are probably more trustworthy than others, but at the end of the day it comes down to luck.
+Now in the past, I have purchased game and software keys from Kinguin, and I had no issues at all without using buyer protection.
+Some resellers are probably more trustworthy than others, but it comes down to luck at the end of the day.
 I would recommend buying keys only when you can add buyer protection.
 Better safe than sorry.
-However, keep in mind that their customer support may be slow, especially without the buyer protection feature added.
-I believe the buyer protection is not added by default because it wouldn't scale to the amount of tickets Kinguin would receive.
-It's a business decision, if anything.
+However, keep in mind that their customer support may be slow, especially without added buyer protection.
+I believe the buyer protection is not added by default because it wouldn’t scale to the number of tickets Kinguin would receive.
+It’s a business decision if anything.

 The legal burden is on the key reseller.

 However, the ethical burden is on you too.

 Just keep in mind that it’s better to use buyer protection if you ever buy products from Kinguin.